-On all six of the websites, the phrase “special assistance” was used.
-When I read these words I imagine a person bending over to look down whilst asking in hushed tones if anyone needs “special assistance”.
+The phrase “special assistance” was used on all six of the websites.
+When I read these words, I imagine a person bending over to look down whilst asking in hushed tones if anyone needs “special assistance”.
 Maybe it’s just me.

-For most of the airports, the induction loops throughout was all they offered to support those who are deaf (or hard or hearing).
+For most of the airports, the induction loops throughout were all they offered to support those who were deaf (or hard of hearing).
 There seems to be a lack of understanding that there are different types of deafness with different needs.
-Either that or they’re just unwilling to accommodate for anything else.
+Either that, or they’re just unwilling to accommodate anything else.

 All of the airports said that they accepted guide dogs, though they would need pre-warning to ensure they could prepare for a dog to pass through, which is understandable.

 Now I’m aware that this all seems incredibly negative, so let me fill you in on some of the positives.